connorshea/mdn-compat-data-explorer/README.md

 - Figure out how to use the [version_sorter](https://github.com/github/version_sorter) gem for determing browser support, and possibly for sorting the browser version tables.
 - Remove ActionCable (and ActiveStorage?) since they're unnecessary for the project.
+- Add a header and footer.
+- Seed the database with more data, specifically data about CSS, HTML, and JS features.
+- Determine whether or not the project should use Bootstrap (or another framework) instead of the minimal setup we have right now.